• Home

 Married at age 17

-Anna Schirf married Edward Strohmeyer when she was 17 years old.
-Although they lived in PA, they went to SS Peter & Paul in Cumberland, MD to wed because Maryland permitted wedlock at 17 years of at at that time.
-They proceeded to celebrate 64 years of marriage and had 16 children.
+Anna Schirf married Edward Strohmeyer at the age of 17.
+Although the couple lived in Pennsylvania, they traveled to SS Peter & Paul Church in Cumberland, Maryland, to marry, as Maryland law at the time allowed marriage at that age.
+Together, they shared 64 years of marriage and raised a large family of 16 children.

 First Perchinske Ancestor to U.S.